Th0masLavigne/Dolfinx_Porous_Media/README.md

 # Multi-compartment poroelastic models of perfused biological soft tissues: implementation in FEniCSx

-This repository contains the codes used to generate the example presented in *Lavigne et al.*[^1].
+This repository contains the codes used to generate the example presented in *Lavigne et al.*[^1] (published as an open-source tutorial article in JMBBM journal).
 Porous-media modelling of confined compression columns (with one or two fluid compartments) were implemented using the FEniCSx OpenSource software.
 The architecture of the repository follows the one of the corresponding article.

 The version used of FEniCSx is v0.5.2.
 Pandas were integrated for the visualization (excel and csv).
 [Dockerfile](Dockerfile) and built images are made available.
 To pull the image, after having installed docker, run `th0maslavigne/dolfinx:v0.5.2`.
 Otherwise the image can be built by running `docker build .` in the folder of the DockerFile.
 Then the container can be interactively executed through the command below: